 MedlinePlus Genetics provides information about Osteogenesis imperfectaMore About This Health Condition

-Mutations in the FKBP10 gene are also associated with other connective tissue disorders.
-Changes in this gene can cause a rare form of osteogenesis imperfecta classified as type XI.
-People with osteogenesis imperfecta type XI have thin, brittle bones that are prone to fracture.
-Another condition caused by FKBP10 gene mutations is Bruck syndrome 1, which has features similar to both osteogenesis imperfecta XI and Kuskokwim syndrome (described above): affected individuals have fragile bones as well as joint contractures that typically affect the knees, ankles, and elbows.
+Mutations in the FKBP10 gene are also associated with another connective tissue disorder known as Bruck syndrome 1.
+This condition has features similar to both osteogenesis imperfecta type XI and Kuskokwim syndrome (described above): affected individuals have fragile bones as well as joint contractures that typically affect the knees, ankles, and elbows.

 Other Names for This Gene